rnd7/weather-board/README.md

 HTML templates are not used, the layout is low-complexity and templates seemednot beneficial in this case.

-The client is designed to be served non bundles using browser module imports.
+The client is designed to be served non-bundled using browser module imports.

 ## Server
 The server setup is self contained.
 It serves http requests, manages socket connections,